Muhammad-Yunus/Jetson-Nano-Object-Detection-Learn/pertemuan_3/README.md

 - Take a video for the object to be detected. `One video` for `one data class`.<br>
 ![](resource/ironman.gif)
 - Clone [ObjectDetection-Tensorflow](https://github.com/Muhammad-Yunus/ObjectDetection-Tensorflow) repository from Github to local computer,
-- open cloned `ObjectDetection-Tensorflow` repo folder.
+- Open cloned `ObjectDetection-Tensorflow` repo folder.
-- copy the video that you have recorded to the `dataset/images/` folder.
+- Copy the video that you have recorded to the `dataset/images/` folder.
 - Convert Video to Image using `dataset_builder.ipynb`,
 - Download & Install [LabelImg](https://github.com/tzutalin/labelImg)
-- click `Open Dir` button in labelImg and choose `dataset/images/` folder.
+- Click `Open Dir` button in labelImg and choose `dataset/images/` folder.
 - Annotate Dataset using LabelImg, <br>
 ![](resource/annotate_image.gif)
 - Split dataset (20% for test dataset, 80% for training dataset) using `dataset_builder.ipynb`.